julienetie/WAVE-Architecture/view-layer-management.md

 - Removing components
 - Removing component constituents

 ##### Declarative Template definitons:
-- Namespace: A namespaced object literal that is used to group components.
-- component-element: The topmost element of a component.
+- **component-element**: The topmost element of a component.
-- constituents: All elements that fall under the component defined within the same template.
-A component-element is also part of it's own constituency.
+- **constituents**: All selector-elements.
+A component-element is also a constituent.

-Nodes are stored in two registries:
+- Selectors: Are define within a markup template using the dollar-sign symbol.
+- Namespaces: Begin with an underscore and are nested using dot notation.
+- $component is a reserved word

+##### Node-Registries:
 - **Component Registry**: An object containing keys as component names and values as nodes.
 - **Constitiuent Registry**: An object containing nested namespaces as objects and groups of constituents as a WeakMap.

-Selectors are define within a markup template using the dollar-sign symbol.
-Namespaces begin with an underscore and are nested by the period symbol.
-$component is a reserved word.

 ```html
 import markupEngine from 'markup-engine'; // library agnostic